 There is no fee for expat children to attend state schools in Cyprus.

-Private and international schools in Cyprus
+Private schools in Cyprus

 Most expats living in Cyprus, especially those whose first language is English, send their children to private international schools.
 The most obvious benefit of these institutions is that children will be surrounded by others who speak their language, and will often have a better selection of extra-curricular activities to take part in.